hpe-dev-incubator/hpe-dev-portal/content/event/the-9th-annual-chapel-implementers-and-users-workshop-chiuw.md

 ---
 ## CHIUW 2022

-### The 9th annual Chapel Implementers and Users Workshop
+### The 9th Annual Chapel Implementers and Users Workshop

 June 09-10, 2022